zabroski/project-2/project-worksheet.md

 	// here is the code to reverse a string of text
 }
 ```

-## Change Log
- Use this section to document what changes were made and the reasoning behind those changes.

 ## Issues and Resolutions
  Use this section to list of all major issues encountered and their resolution.